 Conference speakers might dread one or two things.
 The lights going off or losing power might be a problem.
-Losing control of the autocue or the PowerPoint slides could also stack up to a whole heap of trouble.
+Losing control of the autocue, a teleprompter freeze or the PowerPoint slides could also stack up to a whole heap of trouble.
 But being shot at isn’t your typical concern.
 That’s exactly what happened to Ahmed Dogan with a Bulgarian conference speech yesterday.
 More precisely, his would-be assassin tried to shoot him with a gas pistol and singularly failed to do so.
 Fortunate indeed.

 Yes, that’s right.
 Because he tried to shoot.
 It’s got to be said that Mr Dogan’s luck was in.
 His would-be assassin proved to be the least lethal and most incompetent assassin one could ever meet…not that you’d really want to.

-Public Speaking Assassins
+Public Speaking Assassins In History

 It’s fortunate that there aren’t many precedents for speakers being shot at during a conference speech.
 Of course Teddy Roosevelt was shot several times before he gave a Presidential election campaign speech in 1912…he then went on to deliver that speech with blood dripping from his shirt.
 He lived.